NNPDF/pineappl/docs/cli-tutorial.md

 5. Which program/generator was used to produce this grid?
 What version?
 6. Which runcards were used, which parameter values?

-The subcommand that'll answer all questions is `info`.
+The subcommand that'll answer all questions is `read`.
 It gives you access to what we call *metadata* (the data describing the interpolation grids):

-    pineappl info --show LHCB_WP_7TEV.pineappl.lz4
+    pineappl read --show LHCB_WP_7TEV.pineappl.lz4

 This will print out a very long list of (alphabetically sorted) key–value pairs, from which you can read off the answers to the questions above.
 Let's go